 - 2 cups water

-- 1 cup grits (about 5 minutes for Quick and 20 for stone ground)
+- 1 cup stone ground grits or 5 minutes for Quick grits in a pinch

 - ½ cup unsalted Land O Lakes® Unsalted Butter